 Don’t Use Dull Knives

-Because you’re using greater force in order to get the knife to actually do its job, it can end up slipping and missing your target, making your fingers minced meat.
+Because you’re using greater force to get the knife to do its job, it can end up slipping and missing your target, making your fingers minced meat.
 Ouch.

 Don’t Increase Heat To Cook Faster

 Higher cooking temperatures ≠faster cook time.
 For example, if you set your temperature high for caramelized onions, you’ll end up with burnt bits, rather than achieving a slightly sweet, tender, and soft bunch of onions.

 The slow and low cooking process for caramelized onions causes the thermal decomposition of sugar molecules to give the onions that soft and sweet outcome you’re looking for.

 However, keep in mind this is always a case-by-case thing.
 It depends on what you’re cooking and the results you’re anticipating.

 The best way to figure all of this to continue experimenting, learning, and discover how heat affects them.
 Some things can cook quickly, others cannot.